MitocGroup/deep-microservices-helloworld/README.md

 ## Getting Started

+[Digital Enterprise End-to-end Platform](https://github.com/MitocGroup/deep-framework) (also known as DEEP) is low cost and low maintenance Platform-as-a-Service powered by abstracted services (also known as serverless environments) from AWS.

 DEEP Microservice HelloWorld can be used in 4 simple steps:

 - Step 1: Install `deepify` (also known as DEEP CLI)